Examining the Carolina Panthers' roster:

 I'm still not convinced Underwood is safe.
 While the Panthers love his speed, he has a tendency to drop passes.
 King also isn't a shoo-in.
 Don't be surprised if Brenton Bersin, Kealoha Pilares or Marvin McNutt are a part of the final picture.

 Tight ends (5)

-Normally, I would say four players here, but the Panthers plan to run a lot of two-tight-end sets and Brockel also doubles as a fullback.
-Williams was a wild card early, but has shown he deserves a spot.
-McNeil sprained his right knee against Buffalo on Friday, so that could change the picture here.
-He was brought in primarily as a blocker.
-He'd be the bubble guy now.
+Normally I would say four players here, but the Panthers plan to run a lot of two-tight-end sets and Brockel also doubles as a fullback.
+Williams is the wild card.
+He's shown flashes and if he continues to impress in training camp he could be almost like an extra wide receiver.

 Offensive linemen (9)

-Again, flexibility is key.
+Again, flexibility is key and why I went with five linebackers instead of six.
 Blackburn can step in and replace Kuechly if he ever had to come off the field.
-Many of these players will be on special teams.
-D.J.
-Smith could figure into the mix.
+If the Panthers decide to go with six here, look for Ben Jacobs or D.J.
+Smith to figure into the mix.

 The wild card here is Godfrey as he returns from an Achilles injury and moves from safety to corner.
 The Panthers restructured his contract to keep him on the roster and really love his leadership.
 If he is good to go, there will be some tough cuts with Norman and James Dockery.
 Going back to the defensive line, Carolina could keep one more here and go with nine there.

 The good thing about having Godfrey at cornerback is he could move back to safety if healthy and an injury occurs here.
 The decision will come in whether to keep fourth-round pick Tre Boston and go with five safeties over an additional defensive lineman.